jrehor/kcc/README.md

  a=1             /compare each of a to 1
 0 1 0 0 0

- a%0             /divide each of a by 0 (correct, ℚ%0 is ∞ except 0%0 which is ø, use responsibly) ø ∞ ∞ ∞ ∞
+ a%0             /divide each of a by 0 (correct, ℚ%0 is ∞ except 0%0 which is ø, enjoy responsibly) ø ∞ ∞ ∞ ∞

  3%a             /divide 3 by each of a